machingclee/machingclee.github.io/static/media/415-reason-for-transition.98a66daf.md

 #### Examples (SQL-First Approach)

-The application is composed of various SQLs when interacting with database:
+If an application is composed of various SQLs when interacting with the database, it may grow to have several scenarios such as the following:

 <Example>

 **Example 1 (Complexity Level 1).** In the most basic form we have maintainable queries via query-builder:

 [![](/assets/img/2025-09-07-18-09-07.png)](/assets/img/2025-09-07-18-09-07.png)

 </Example>